 During a divorce or separation, there is often the question of how assets and property should be distributed.
 For most people this is a confusing area of the law and one that requires the help of a professional with expert knowledge and experience.

+The property settlement agreement may be formalised by way of a Consent Order or a Binding Financial Agreement.
 Many property settlements can be settled out of court by way of negotiation or mediation.

 In this often painful and disruptive time you can count on our experience and compassionate team for the right legal advice and support.
 Our job is to help you through the legal process of a property settlement in a way that is just and equitable to both parties.